The family Floer functor is faithful: Introduction

 The goal of the family Floer program is to both give a more compelling proof of these equivalences, and to extend the class of examples for which they can be proved.
 Keeping with tradition, we shall call the symplectic side the $A$-side, and the algebro-geometric side the $B$-side.
 The current strategies rely on matching computations on the two sides, without having a good reason for the agreement.
 Moreover, these computations work for a very special class of symplectic structures; in the typical case of the $K3$ surface, homological mirror symmetry is only understood for the restriction of the Fubini-Study form to the quartic hypersurface, whereas the rank of the second cohomology group is $22$.

 There are essentially only two previous results on family Floer cohomology.
-In \cite{Fukaya-cyclic}, Fukaya gave a very general result constructing the local charts of the $B$-side, which were shown by Tu to admit compatible identifications over the overlaps \cite{tu}.
-In \cite[Section 6]{Fukaya-family} Fukaya also outlined a strategy for assigning to Lagrangians (complexes of) coherent sheaves on the mirror, under some convergence assumptions which should yield a complex analytic mirror.
+In \cite[Section 6]{Fukaya-family} Fukaya outlined a strategy for assigning to Lagrangians (complexes of) coherent sheaves on the mirror, under some convergence assumptions which should yield a complex analytic mirror.
+Passing to the rigid analytic setting in which he derived convergence by a clever use of Gromov compactness for tame almost complex structures, Fukaya gave a very general result in \cite{Fukaya-cyclic} constructing the local charts of the $B$-side, which were shown by Tu to admit compatible identifications over the overlaps \cite{tu}.

-This paper extends these results by (1) constructing a map of morphism spaces from the $A$-side to the $B$-side, (2) constructing a map of morphism spaces from the $B$-side to the $A$-side, (3) showing that the composition of these two maps is the identity on the $A$-side, leading to the main result.
-The formal results are stated in Section \ref{sec:floer-coch-morph}.
-The Appendix also includes the construction of an $A_\infty$ functor, which should be thought of as the \emph{family Floer mirror functor}. \begin{rem} In order to focus on the new ideas, we restrict the setting that we consider by assuming that (1) the ambient symplectic manifold admits a Lagrangian torus fibration all of whose fibres are smooth and bound no holomorphic discs, and (2) one can choose an almost complex structure for each Lagrangian so that it bounds no holomorphic discs.
+In the author's ICM address \cite{A-ICM}, the strategies behind these two results were combined, and a (rigid analytic) coherent sheaf was assigned to Lagrangians on the $A$-side, assuming the existence of a Lagrangian torus fibration.
+This paper extends this result by (1) constructing a map of morphism spaces from the $A$-side to the $B$-side, (2) constructing a map of morphism spaces from the $B$-side to the $A$-side, (3) showing that the composition of these two maps is the identity on the $A$-side, leading to the main result, and (4) constructing an $A_\infty$ functor.
+The bulk of Section \ref{sec:lagr-torus-fibr} contains a construction of the mirror following \cite{A-ICM}, and corrects a minor oversight in the local-to-global construction of the earlier paper (see Remark \ref{rem:careful_cover_Q}).
+The formal results are then stated in Theorem \ref{thm:main}, and a summary of the proof appears thereafter in Section \ref{sec:what-remains-be}. \begin{rem} In order to focus on the new ideas, we restrict the setting that we consider by assuming that (1) the ambient symplectic manifold admits a Lagrangian torus fibration all of whose fibres are smooth and bound no holomorphic discs, and (2) one can choose an almost complex structure for each Lagrangian so that it bounds no holomorphic discs.
 The requirement that the Lagrangians bound no holomorphic disc is really only technical, and meant to avoid discussing foundations of multivalued perturbations in Lagrangian Floer theory \cite{FOOO} (and multiplying the length of the paper by a potentially large factor).
 The reader may consult the introduction to \cite{A-ICM} for a discussion of the more serious difficulties one would encounter in the presence of singular fibres. \end{rem}